pv-vighnesh/personal-expense-app/README.md

 read about destructuring in javascript
 8th commit: DATE ;)
 Adding a date funtion to get current date to use it in expense table.
+9th commit: Pushing the final version of complete working application!

 textContent will print html tags as well, avoid this by using innerHtml